GonzoTheDev/geodjango_assignment/README.md

 # GeoDjango Fishing Mark Map

-A fishing mark locations map application, showing fishing locations around Dublin and the types of fish you can catch there.
+A fishing mark locations map application, showing fishing locations around Ireland and the types of fish you can catch there.

 Website: https://geodjango.shanewilson.ie